 Soraya Chemaly is a feminist writer, critic and activist whose work focuses on women’s rights and the role of gender in politics, religion and popular culture.
 She is a regular contributor to TIME, Salon, The Huffington Post, RHRealityCheck, Role Reboot, Alternet, and other media.
 Her writing also appears in The Nation, The Guardian and CNN.
 Her book, Rage Becomes Her: The Power of Women’s Anger, was released in September 2018.

 Chemaly is a frequent radio and online commentator with Al-Jazeera, the Canadian Broadcasting Corporation, the BBC, and Voice of Russia.
 She speaks frequently on topics related to gender and free speech, sexualized violence and media portrayals of women.
-Chemaly was one of the primary organizers of a social media campaign to force Facebook to remove sexist and misogynistic content from its site in accordance to its guidelines on bullying, harassment and safety.
-The #FBrape campaign, widely covered in media, was positively noted in a New York Times editorial, and described as “an historic turning point in the fight against gender based hate speech.”
+She was one of the primary organizers of a social media campaign to force Facebook to remove sexist and misogynistic content from its site in accordance to its guidelines on bullying, harassment and safety.
+The #FBrape campaign, widely covered in media, was positively noted in a New York Times editorial, and described as “a historic turning point in the fight against gender based hate speech.”
 In her position as Director of The Women’s Media Center Speech Project, she continues to advocate for curbing online abuse and expanding women’s freedom of expression.